Alice's Adventures in Wonderland

 Alice's adventures begin on a lazy summer day when a "White Rabbit with pink eyes" races by her.
 While it was unremarkable for a rabbit to run by her and it was not "very much out of the way" to hear the Rabbit talk, she hurried after the White Rabbit when it "actually took a watch out of its waistcoat pocket."
 Alice scrambled to her feet and followed it, without a thought, down a large rabbit-hole.
 Similarly, in Through the Looking-Glass, Alice impulsively goes through the glass over the mantel and into the Looking-Glass room.
 Later, in both stories, this initial impulsiveness becomes tempered through experience.
 Although Alice learns from her experiences, the stories were neither moralistic nor written for the purpose of teaching lessons.
 Instead, they were, and still are, two of the most highly imaginative fairy tales ever conceived.

 Both Alice and Looking-Glass, while drawn from Carroll's extemporaneous stories, were later refined and infused with a wealth of allusions to both his own experiences and Alice's.
 In her travels through Wonderland and the chessboard world behind the Looking-Glass, Alice encounters a multitude of curiosities, many traceable to experiences in her own life.
 In chapter II of Alice, "The Pool of Tears," she encounters a Duck, a Dodo, a Lory, and an Eaglet.
 This entire episode in the pool alludes to a trip that Carroll referred to in his diary for June 17, 1862.
-On this day, during a trip, the traveling party was drenched in a downpour.
+On this day, during a trip, the travelling party was drenched in a downpour.
 The animals who appear in the "Pool" chapter represent the trip's participants: the Duck is Carroll's friend Robinson Duckworth, the Dodo is Carroll (a stutterer all his life, Carroll would often pronounce his real name Dodgson as "Do-Do-Dodgson"), and the Lory and the Eaglet are Alice's sisters, Lorina and Edith.

 When it was published in 1865, Alice's Adventures in Wonderland was reviewed widely in newspapers and journals drawing near universal praise.
 Among the reviewing publications were the Times, the Spectator, and the Publisher's Circular.
 The Circular selected the story as "the most original and most charming" of the 200 books for children they were sent that year.
 When it was published in late 1871, Through the Looking-Glass reaped similar praise.